Skip to main content

 Can I import a motorcycle or RV the same way?+

 Important: Vehicle import rules are governed by the Customs Act, Customs Tariff, and Motor Vehicle Safety Act.
-RIV fees, modification requirements, and eligible vehicle lists change — verify with riv.ca and cbsa-asfc.gc.ca before importing.
+RIV fees, modification requirements, eligible-vehicle lists, duty rates, and trade-measure surtaxes change, verify with riv.ca and cbsa-asfc.gc.ca before importing.
 Not legal advice.

 🍁 Your Next Step